bottlerocket-os/bottlerocket/README.md

 Behind the scenes, these commands are working with the "default" transaction.
 This keeps the interface simple.
 System services use their own transactions, so you don't have to worry about conflicts.
-For example, there's a "thar-boot" transaction used to coordinate changes at startup.
+For example, there's a "bottlerocket-launch" transaction used to coordinate changes at startup.

 If you want to group sets of changes yourself, pick a transaction name and append a `tx` parameter to the URLs above.
 For example, if you want the name "FOO", you can `PATCH` to `/settings?tx=FOO` and `POST` to `/tx/commit_and_apply?tx=FOO`.